mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 6.2.0 =
-* Feature: Added animation to accordion menu.
+* Added: Implemented smooth animation for improved user interaction in the accordion menu.
-* Feature: Better styling for accordion menu.
+* Added: Upgraded styling of the accordion menu for a more visually appealing and modern user experience.

 = 6.1.0 =
 * Fixed: Broken markup when tags closed for headers below minimum.
 Thanks @harmoney !